LauraCole1900/nodeREADMEGenerator/sampleREADME.md

   ## Description

   This is a README generator using Node.js.
-The user enters through the command line and first drills down into the containing folder, then initializes the application by entering "node index.js".
-They are then taken through a series of prompts eliciting the important information about their project, which the generator then synthesizes into a README.md file.
+The user enters through the command line and, after drilling down into the containing folder, initializes the application by entering "node index.js".
+They are then taken through a series of prompts eliciting the necessary information about their project, which the generator then synthesizes into a README.md file.

   ## Installation Instructions